Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

 The \textbf{multi-task trainer} pattern uses local data of different-but-related applications for training to enhance model generalisability for better \textit{model quality} and \textit{robustness}.
 Furthermore, the training of the model on related or overlapping representations improves the \textit{training efficiency} of the system by reducing the training cost.
+For instance, a smartphone can use image and text data together to train a multitask model to predict text in an image.
 However, this pattern is constrained by the requirement to collect and match the data from different applications across all participating client devices to perform multi-task model training.
 The metadata (features of multiple tasks that are related) of the multiple tasks in the client devices are needed by the central server to create an initial model, which will be challenging in terms of \textit{data privacy}.
+One example is \textit{MultiModel}\footnote{https://ai.googleblog.com/2017/06/multimodel-multi-task-machine-learning.html} by Google which simultaneously solves several problems spanning multiple domains, including image recognition, translation, and speech recognition.